arturopala/make-it-g8/README.md

 The [giter8](http://www.foundweekends.org/giter8) template is an ordinary project folder where files or paths may contain variable placeholders, e.g. `$name$`.
 Place it on GitHub and use with the `g8` command line tool or `sbt new` command to spring your own project.

+## Advantages of using make-it-g8

+* creates parametrized template wrapped in an SBT project
+* adds a script to generate an example project and test it
+* adds a script to update the template after changes made to the example project (covers full create-change-validate-update cycle)

 ## How to run the tool from command line

     Usage: sbt "run --source {PATH} [--target {PATH}] [--name {STRING}] [--package {STRING}] [--description {STRINGURLENCODED}] [-K key=patternUrlEncoded]"